NicholasCaporusso/NKU-ASE220-assignment-01/students/Will_Pond.md

 #### [Bacholar], [Computer Science] - [Northern Kentucky Unvseristy]
 *_[May 2025]_*
 - Minoring in Math and Computer Informatics Technology
-- Awards OUstanding Freshman Award by the Department of Computer Science
+- Awards Oustanding Freshman Award by the Department of Computer Science

 ---